cbarkachi/enroll-in-tigerhub-courses/README.md

 Uses Selenium and the Chrome web driver to automatically enroll in classes at Princeton's horrendously scheduled 7:30am time (or whatever draconian time they happen to set this year).

-I've added the latest Windows version of the web driver to the path but you should probably update to the latest version [here](https://chromedriver.chromium.org/downloads).
+I've added the latest Windows version of the web driver to the repo but you should probably update to the latest version [here](https://chromedriver.chromium.org/downloads).

 Optimal usage: schedule the enroll_courses.py to run about a minute before the scheduled enrollment time.
 After navigating to the right page and logging you in, the script is set to wait until the exact enrollment time.